GraphiCon/WechatGen/README.md

 **Note:** Special markup for author and proofreader.

-At the beginning of your post, add:
+At the beginning of your markdown post, add:
 ```
 作者：XXX { .author}
 审校：XXX { .proofread}